-RomReal Ltd. has granted its subsidiary Westhouse Group SRL loans amounting to a total of EUR 52,095,997, interest to 31 December 2016 included.
-Intergroup loans bear an interest rate of 3% and are for a term of 11 months.
+RomReal Ltd. has granted its subsidiary Westhouse Group SRL loans amounting to a total of EUR 50,069,858, interest to 31 December 2017 included.
+InterGroup loans are for a term of 11 months.
+Until 30 June 2017 they carried an interest of 3% p.a. after which it was decided they will be interest free.
 The loan has been entirely provisioned in the stand alone financial statements of the parent.
 The subsidiary Westhouse Group SRL has further granted RomReal Ltd. a loan of EUR 116,262 in connection with the purchase of 5% of the shares in Concorde Group SRL, 5% of shares in Investate SRL, 5% of Magic Sail Club SRL, 1% of the shares in Rofrench Connection SRL.
 These loans are not secured and are interest free.